AdobeDocs/experience-manager-cloud-service.en/help/forms/create-reviews-forms.md

 topic-tags: forms-manager
 exl-id: 378049f8-bf21-4595-819d-ba5fba7023c0
 ---
-# Creating and managing reviews for assets in forms{#creating-and-managing-reviews-for-assets-in-forms}
+# Creating and managing reviews to forms{#creating-and-managing-reviews-to-forms}

 ## Review {#review}

-A review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
+A review is a mechanism that allows one or more reviewers to comment on forms.

 ## Setting up a review {#setting-up-a-review}

-1. Navigate to the forms browser and select a form to review its assets.
+1. Navigate to the forms browser and select a form to review.
 1. If the Form does not have a review in progress, a **Start Review** ![aem6forms_review_chat_comment](assets/aem6forms_review_chat_comment.png) icon appears in the Action bar.
 Click the **Start Review** ![aem6forms_review_chat_comment](assets/aem6forms_review_chat_comment.png) icon.
 1. Enter the following information:

     * **Title**: Mandatory, can contain alphanumeric characters, hyphen, and underscore.
     * **Description**: Optional, description of the purpose / content for review.
     * **Deadline**: Optional, the date on which the review ends.
 When past the deadline the task appears as 'Overdue'.
-    * **Reviewer Name**: A minimum of one is mandatory. use the combo-box to add reviewers, typing a name lists all matching names; select a name and click Add.
+    * **Reviewer Name**: A minimum of one is mandatory.
+Use the combo-box to add reviewers, typing a name list of all matching names; select a name and click **Add**.
 On the next section of the **Reviewers** tab shows the name of all the reviewers.

 1. Click the **Start** to start a review.